kylebarron/stata-exec/README.md

 ### Troubleshooting and Known Issues
 - _Run All_ doesn't run the last line of the do file.
     - Stata needs there to be a _newline_ character following the last line of text.
 Add an empty line to the end of the file and it'll work.
-- On Linux, the Stata GUI window must be the only program open with a window title of `Stata/`
+- On Linux, the Stata GUI window must be the only program open with a window title of `Stata/`.
+If not, it appears the program will alternate between open Stata windows when pasting. xdotool seems to let me choose which Stata window to send text to, so maybe that could be put into a more useful function in the future.
-- On Linux, sending unicode characters is not currently supported.
-See [this issue](https://github.com/autokey/autokey/issues/128).
-- On Linux, **you cannot click anywhere while your command is being pasted to Stata.** This package works on Linux by copying and pasting your commands (minus comments) to the Stata window, so if you click back in Atom while it's pasting, your commands will be pasted back into Atom and may crash Atom.